SeedSigner/independent_custody_guide/README.md

 I am assembling this guide as a living document to (hopefully) help people get to that self-custody finish line, using the custody framework that has evolved over time to make the most sense to me.
 When engineering a self-custody system, there are numerous variables to consider -- I've tried to minimize the branches of the decision tree in this guide to make the process less overwhelming for people who might be prone to obsessing over the details.
 I'll also attempt to justify these choices wherever I can.
 Depending on your situation, it may be appropriate to work through this guide with some kind of "Uncle Jim" or self-custody "coach", who can provide further context and answer questions along the way.
 However with a few select supplemental materials, this document may also serve as a guide for those intent on pursuing a more self-guided custody journey.

 I should also note that early on in this guide, portions of it may read more like an essay and less like a technical guide.
 Though I initially set out to write a more step-oriented instructional document, questions of "why" and "how" persistently kept coming up.
 To get the full picture of what makes SeedSigner so different from most bitcoin storage devices, and in turn what makes the SeedSigner model so valuable, it made sense to go into the thinking behind some of the engineering choices that have brought the project to where it currently stands.
-Fruther, if people don't understand the "why" behind their actions, they're not going to have a high degree of confidence in, or conviction about, what they're doing.
+Further, if people don't understand the "why" behind their actions, they're not going to have a high degree of confidence in, or conviction about, what they're doing.
 And because I believe confidence is a **huge** part of executing a bitcoin savings plan, I'm going to allow for a fair amount of digression, tangents and detours.

 But back to nuts and bolts; at this point it's useful to list some assumptions this guide makes about its intended audience: